DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Experiment

 \subsection{Experiment on RAVEN and I-RAVEN Problems}

-The performance of our four configurations alongside previous models on the RAVEN and I-RAVEN datasets is summarized in Table \ref{RAVEN_IRAVEN_Results}.
+Table \ref{RAVEN_IRAVEN_Results} summarizes the performance of our four configurations in comparison with previous models on the RAVEN and I-RAVEN datasets, where ``WORLD$^G$" denotes the activation of the $G$-head hierarchical interaction.

-These results indicate that all four model configurations proposed in this study {outperform existing baselines} on both the RAVEN and I-RAVEN datasets.
-Notably, the {DIO+DIEGO} configuration achieves a {peak accuracy of 99.9\%}, delivering {significant performance gains} over prior state-of-the-art models (Triple-CFN\cite{Triple-CFN} and RS-TRAN\cite{RS}).
+These results indicate that all four configurations outperform the existing baselines on both the RAVEN and I-RAVEN datasets.
+Notably, the {DIO+DIEGO} configuration achieves a {peak accuracy of 99.9\%}, delivering {significant performance gains} over the prior SOTA model (RS-TRAN\cite{RS}).
 Particularly in complex reasoning tasks such as {3$\times$3 Grid} and {O-IG}, the DIO series models demonstrate {distinct advantages}, validating the {generalizability and robustness} of their architectural design for abstract visual reasoning challenges.

-More critically, the performance achieved by the DIEGO method has overturned a key experimental conclusion in prior studies\cite{Triple-CFN,MRNet,RS}, which posited that the progressive pattern supervision directly implemented from metadata would inevitably undermine the model's reasoning capabilities.
-This logically flawed assertion is obsolete.
-Furthermore, our experiments demonstrate that when no additional supervision signals are incorporated, the strength of mutual information inferred by the solving model serves as the primary determinant of its problem-solving performance, offering critical architectural insights for future abstract reasoning systems.
-When progressive pattern descriptions are employed as supervisory signals, the supervision utilization strategy combining causal chain modeling with correction of key chain segments proves highly effective.
+Moreover, our experiments demonstrate that when no additional causal supervisory signals are introduced, the strength of the mutual information inferred by the reasoning model becomes the primary determinant of its problem-solving performance, offering crucial architectural insights for future abstract-reasoning systems.
+When progressive pattern descriptions are employed as supervisory signals, a supervision strategy that combines causal-chain modeling with the correction of key chain segments proves to be highly effective.
+This overturns the long-standing conclusion of prior studies \cite{MRNet,PrAE,SAVIR-T,RS} that direct progressive-pattern supervision inevitably undermines model performance.